immunefi-team/Bounty_Boosts/Alchemix/31575 - [SC - Medium] depositIntoRewardPool and  withdrawFromRewardPo....md

 # `depositIntoRewardPool()` and  `withdrawFromRewardPool()` in `RewardPoolManager` contract  are missing slippage control mechanism

-Submitted on Tue May 21 2024 08:08:32 GMT-0400 (Atlantic Standard Time) by @Kenzo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 14:08:32 UTC by @Kenzo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31575